tolgakartal/Quizer/README.md

 ### Objective

 Your task is to enhance the Quizer App by introducing a new feature or refactoring an existing one.
-The key requirement is to apply at least one of the SOLID principles in your solution.
-The SOLID principles are crucial for creating scalable, maintainable, and robust software designs.
+The goal is to improve the application's architecture and maintainability.

 ### Challenge Description

-- **Feature Enhancement**: Introduce a feature that allows users to categorize quiz questions (e.g., by difficulty, topic, etc.).
-This feature should be implemented in a way that adheres to the SOLID principles.
-Think about how you can design your classes and interfaces to be single-responsible, open for extension but closed for modification, and so on.
+- **Feature Enhancement**: Add a feature that allows users to categorize quiz questions (e.g., by difficulty, topic, etc.).
+Your implementation should consider how to integrate this seamlessly with the existing structure, focusing on maintainability and scalability.

-- **Refactoring Existing Code**: Identify an area in the existing codebase where a SOLID principle can be better applied.
-Refactor the code to enhance its design.
-This could involve separating concerns, reducing dependencies, or making the code more extendable without modifying existing functionality.
+- **Refactoring Existing Code**: Examine the current codebase and identify potential areas for improvement in terms of design and structure.
+Refactor the code to enhance its maintainability, scalability, and overall quality.

 ### Expectations

-- **Code Quality**: Your code should be clean, well-organized, and properly documented.
+- **Code Quality**: Write clean, well-organized, and properly documented code.
-- **SOLID Application**: Clearly demonstrate the use of SOLID principles in your solution.
-Provide comments or documentation explaining how your design adheres to these principles.
+- **Design Consideration**: Your design should clearly demonstrate thoughtful architectural decisions.
+Pay attention to how your code fits into the existing codebase and how it can evolve in the future.
 - **Testing**: Include unit tests for your new feature or refactored code to ensure functionality and robustness.

 ### Submission

 Submit your code as a pull request to the project repository.
-Include a brief description of your changes and how they adhere to SOLID principles.
+Include a brief description of your changes and the reasons behind your architectural choices.

 ## Contributing